 Doctors have also shared their frustration in a survey taken by Dr. Lynora Saxinger, an infectious disease specialist and associate professor at the University of Alberta’s medical school.
 Lyme disease myths may lead to frustrations for doctors.

 The survey reported that “30% [of doctors] said they have been pressured to give antibiotics and almost 90% said they didn’t feel they had appropriate educational resources to offer patients.”

 “The Association of Medical Microbiology and Infectious Disease (AMMI) in Canada is partnering with the Centre for Effective Practice to develop clinician toolkits to help providers recognize and treat Lyme disease appropriately,” writes Glauser.

-Mixed messages may continue to cause frustration among doctors.
+Mixed messages and Lyme disease myths may continue to cause frustration among doctors.
 While clinicians are urged to promptly treat early Lyme disease, Dr. Todd Hatchette, president of AMMI seems to recommend otherwise.

 “Another common misconception is that Lyme disease snowballs unless treated early,” Hatchette writes, “so it can be difficult to convince patients to wait several weeks to see if symptoms resolve before taking tests.”